Cale Yarborough: 1970s

 In 1974, Yarborough won a career-high ten races, but lost the championship by nearly 600 points.
-Midway through the season, Yarborough's team was bought by Junior Johnson with Carling sponsorship.
+Midway through the season, Yarborough's team was bought by Junior Johnson with Carling Brewery sponsorship.
 Yarborough swept both races at Riverside International Raceway, captured his fourth Atlanta 500, and his second consecutive Southern 500 and third overall.
 Despite his successful 1974 campaign, the team began 1975 without major sponsorship, and missed three races, before Holly Farms became the team's primary sponsor.
 He won three races, including sweeping the events at Rockingham, but dropped to ninth in the final standings.